 Download this document to learn the step-by-step approach for starting an MSME in India.

-How SHAPE facilitates MSME growth?
+How does SHAPE facilitate MSME growth?